Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/areas.rst

 If you press :kbd:`Esc` or  :kbd:`RMB` before releasing the mouse, the operation will be aborted.

-Area options
+Area Options
 ^^^^^^^^^^^^

 :kbd:`RMB` on the border opens the *Area Options*.

 Split Area
    Shows a indicator line that lets you select the area and position where to split.
-   :kbd:`Tab` switches between vertical/horizontal. confirm, or cancel Join Area
+   :kbd:`Tab` switches between vertical/horizontal.
+Join Area
    Shows the join direction overlay.

+Confirm or cancel works as described above.

 Swapping Contents